bhavyasripasileti/ecommerce-sales-analysis/README.md

 **Bhavya Sri Pasileti**

-> B.Tech — Computer Science | Data Science & AI Enthusiast
+> Data Science & AI Enthusiast
 > Developed as part of an Industry Internship, demonstrating practical skills in data analysis, visualization, and deployment.

 [LinkedIn](https://www.linkedin.com/in/bhavya-sri-pasileti-16565a2a1)